Package Leaflet: Information for the User

 Unusual brain lesions associated with MS relapses

-Rare cases of large and unusual brain lesions associated with MS relapses have been reported in patients treated with fingolimod.
-In the case of severe relapses, your doctor will evaluate the need for an MRI scan to assess your condition and decide if you need to stop taking fingolimod.
+There have been reports of rare cases of large and unusual brain lesions associated with MS relapses in patients treated with fingolimod.
+In the case of severe relapses, your doctor will assess the need for a magnetic resonance imaging (MRI) scan to evaluate your condition and decide if you need to stop taking fingolimod.

 Switching from other treatments to fingolimod

-Your doctor may switch you directly from interferon beta, glatiramer acetate, or dimethyl fumarate to fingolimod if there are no signs of abnormalities caused by previous treatment.
-Your doctor may need to perform a blood test to rule out these abnormalities.
-After stopping natalizumab, you may need to wait 2-3 months before starting treatment with fingolimod.
-To switch from teriflunomide, your doctor may advise you to wait or undergo accelerated elimination.
-If you have been treated with alemtuzumab, you will need a thorough evaluation and discuss it with your doctor to decide if fingolimod is suitable for you.
+Your doctor may switch you directly from interferon beta, glatiramer acetate, or dimethyl fumarate to fingolimod if there are no signs of treatment-related abnormalities.
+Your doctor may need to perform a blood test to rule out such abnormalities.
+After stopping natalizumab, you may need to wait for 2-3 months before starting treatment with fingolimod.
+To switch from teriflunomide, your doctor may advise you to wait for a period of time or undergo an accelerated elimination procedure.
+If you have been treated with alemtuzumab, a thorough evaluation is necessary, and you should discuss it with your doctor to decide if fingolimod is suitable for you.

 Do not stop taking fingolimod or change the dose your doctor has prescribed without discussing it with your doctor first.

-Inform your doctor immediately if you think your MS is worsening after stopping treatment with fingolimod, as it can be severe (see section 3 "If you stop taking fingolimod" and also section 4 "Possible side effects").
+Tell your doctor immediately if you think your MS is getting worse after stopping treatment with fingolimod, as it can be serious (see section 3 "If you stop taking fingolimod" and also section 4 "Possible side effects").

 Children and adolescents